gyanl/gyanl.github.io/_posts/2020-07-13-microsoft.md

 ### Microsoft Word for Web
 - Designing next generation of Office experiences to feel more modern and intuitive.

 > Are you interested in design positions at Microsoft?
 I may be able to refer you for open positions.
-See [This Page](gyanl.com/work-at-ms) and reach out to me.
+Read [these instructions](gyanl.com/work-at-ms) and reach out to me.